begmaroman/towns-chat-history-bot/README.md

-# Towns Chat History Bot
+# Towns Chronicle Bot

 Instant conversation recaps for busy Towns spaces.

 ## Overview

-Towns Chat History Bot listens in any channel or thread you invite it to, then delivers on-demand summaries via `/summarize`.
+Towns Chronicle Bot listens in any channel or thread you invite it to, then delivers on-demand summaries via `/summarize`.
 Each report highlights decisions, action items, and open questions so teams can align quickly without rereading entire conversations.

 ## Features